SKIN CANCER WARNING SIGNS AND SYMPTOMS

 Target skin areas for these signs of skin cancer are the legs, top of arms and hands, in addition to the skin areas identified for basal cell carcinoma.

-The skin cancer warning signs for malignant melanoma are described below.
+The third of the three types of skin cancer is malignant melanoma.
+The cancer warning signs for malignant melanoma are described below.

 The signs of skin cancer are focussed on pre-existing skin moles or skin freckles.
 When these freckles or moles start to become multi-coloured, in particular different shades of black or brown, then it should be noted that something abnormal might be occurring with the skin.
 These skin areas may also have areas of red, blue, or even white associated with them.
 Normal moles or freckles are usually a solid shade of brown, with no multi-coloring.